blueh0rse/blueh0rse.github.io/_posts/Certifications/2023-10-04-ejpt-review.md

 ## The course

-The associated course called PTS (Penetation Testing Student) is a mix of videos, pdfs and labs.
-It took me 2 months to complete it because I was also studying for my Master of Cybersecurity at the same time and I didn't wanted to skip any materials.
-For my first certification I wanted to do everything good.
+The associated course, called PTS (Penetration Testing Student), is a mix of videos, PDFs, and labs.
+It took me two months to complete because I was also studying for my [Master’s in Cybersecurity](https://blueh0rse.github.io/posts/mscyber) at the same time, and I didn’t want to skip any materials.
+Since this was my first certification, I wanted to do everything right.

 ## What I liked

-As it is my first certification I don't have any comparison but here are my takes:
+Since this is my first certification, I don’t have much to compare it to, but here are my thoughts:

-1. Alexis Ahmed the main instructor is very good.
-He explains everything and give examples.
+1. Alexis Ahmed, the main instructor, is very good.
+He explains everything clearly and provides examples.
-2. There are many labs so if you don't want to look at all the videos to save time there are many labs to let you practice.
+2. There are many labs, so if you don’t want to watch all the videos, you can still practice with the labs and save time.
-3. The course presents subjects then later go back to it.
-I felt this very redundant at the beginning but in the end it was appreciable.
-If you forget something there are chances it will be presented again later in the course to showcase another aspect for example.
+3. The course revisits topics multiple times.
+At first, I found this a bit repetitive, but in the end, it was helpful.
+If you forget something, there’s a good chance it will come up again later in the course, often in a different context to explain another aspect.

 ## What I didn't like

-1. The second instructor Josh Mason is basically just reading the pdf he's presenting and not giving more information.
+1. The second instructor, Josh Mason, just reads the PDFs he’s presenting without adding much extra information.
-2. The exam has to be done is a browser based Kali VM...
-Very frustrating when the internet connection is not the best.
-I had to refresh the page a thousand of time easy.
+2. The exam is done in a browser-based Kali VM, which can be very frustrating if your internet connection isn’t stable.
+I had to refresh the page too many times.

 ## My tips

 - Note all the commands shown in the course
 - Summarize your notes in a cheatsheet, you will save a lot of time during the exam
 - Read all the questions multiple times before starting anything!
 It will give you a good understanding of the overall target structure

+## Conclusion

+Overall, passing the eJPT was a great learning experience for me.
+It not only gave me hands-on skills in penetration testing but also boosted my confidence to pursue more advanced certifications.

+Good luck for it!
+If you have any questions feel free to contact me :)